pjazdzewski1990/ScalaConsultants.github.io/_posts/11-02-2015-event-sourced-dice-game-part1.md

 I hope they are self explanatory.

-Appropriate events are generated by game's methods.
+Appropriate events are generated by `Game`.
-Here's simplified version of `roll` method, that generates the event:
+Here's a simplified version of the `roll` method, that generates the event:

 {% highlight scala %}
  def roll(player: PlayerId): Either[GameRulesViolation, Game] = {